ENGIN TULAY

 SUMMARY

-Architecture, as a witness to the existential relation between man and space, always updates its structural and conceptual integrity in accordance with changes in human life.
-This study aims to provide a new commentary on man’s journey among different spatial dimensions through a car that is positioned as a vital cross-section in architecture and city platforms.
-The thesis consists of three main sections, in which semantic content broadens out through spatial perception with the intention of examining the reality formed by man and machine.
+Architecture, as a witness to the existential relationship between humans and space, continuously updates its structural and conceptual integrity in response to changes in human life.
+This study aims to provide a new commentary on humanity’s journey through different spatial dimensions, using the car as a vital cross-section within architectural and urban platforms.
+The thesis consists of three main sections, where semantic content expands through spatial perception to examine the realities shaped by humans and machines.

-In the first section, changing concepts and balances in human life across the modern process are asserted.
-In the second section, connections among architecture, cars, and cities that shelter all vital aspects of man and urban space are discussed.
-This section intends to scrutinize the ironic structure of the new spatial concept that is shaped by the connection between man and car so as to exist through the man's perceptive integrity and change between urban scale and architectural scale.
-In the third section, the scale of space integrity existing in accordance with the vital unity between man and car is examined with the intention of bringing up the reality that the car is a fundamental determinant of urbanism.
-This section aims to introduce the limits of the new thresholds formed in man’s spatial perception by a car that resembles an architectural space with its physical and psychological dimensions formed by several human sensations.
+In the first section, the study asserts the changing concepts and balances in human life throughout the modern process.
+The second section explores the connections among architecture, cars, and cities, which encompass all vital aspects of human and urban spaces.
+This section seeks to scrutinize the ironic structure of a new spatial concept shaped by the relationship between humans and cars—a concept that exists through perceptual integrity and fluctuates between urban and architectural scales.
+The third section examines the scale of spatial unity that emerges from the vital relationship between humans and cars, emphasizing the car as a fundamental determinant of urbanism.
+This section introduces the thresholds formed in human spatial perception by the car, which resembles architectural space through its physical and psychological dimensions, shaped by various human sensations.

 PREFACE

-The study aims at an intellectual and practical experience of theoretical and abstract expansions within a multi-disciplinary approach and collective consciousness.
-In addition, scaled sketching and modeling practices that embrace annotations from intellectual processes in collage, or diagram, characteristics are valuable for the process; these derivative studies, as an anthology and sampling, focus on a prudential assessment of abstract dimensions of spaces as per modern architecture via man, space, car, motion, and affiliations of vital contextures that form a mobility perspective in urbanism.
-These allow us to collaborate about the prospective city framework and its dynamics to project the phenomenon that shapes the significance of cars, which grows within this context.
-In this sense, throughout the study, cars are assessed as social consciousness and memory and examined as a social program that steers cross-cultural communications and postures.
+This study pursues an intellectual and practical exploration of theoretical and abstract expansions within a multidisciplinary approach and collective consciousness.
+Additionally, scaled sketching and modeling practices, incorporating annotations from intellectual processes in collage or diagram forms, play a valuable role in the research.
+These derivative studies, as an anthology and sampling, focus on a careful assessment of abstract spatial dimensions in modern architecture, exploring the interplay of humans, space, cars, motion, and the affiliations of vital contexts that define a mobility perspective in urbanism.
+These efforts aim to inform the prospective city framework and its dynamics, projecting the significance of cars as a growing phenomenon within this context.

-The study addresses the effects of the connection between roads and cars in the frame of a city that resembles a living organism with its several key definers.
-The continuity of roads within the integral spatial formation of the city and the sensation of speed as a result of this via cars form the subtitles of this study.
-The man manifests himself in this ongoing journey and proposes to broaden the limits of space in accordance with the relationship that the car builds with the city; therefore, it aims to provide a new perspective on the connotations of contemporary architectural paradigms.
-The connection between man and machine forms and acquires spatial characteristics, and this evolution materializes through the fraternization of numerous perceptions and consequently forms idiosyncratic structures in the modern city context that assign various meanings to cars as objects.
-In our time, while cars exist in a spatial integrity with their physical dimensions, they are led to be integrated with their psychological dimensions through several sensations.
+The study also addresses the effects of the interplay between roads and cars within the framework of a city that resembles a living organism defined by several key elements.
+The continuity of roads within the integral spatial formation of the city and the sensation of speed experienced through cars form central themes of this investigation.
+Humans manifest themselves in this ongoing journey, seeking to broaden the boundaries of space through the relationships that cars build with cities.
+This study, therefore, aims to offer a new perspective on the connotations of contemporary architectural paradigms.
+The connection between humans and machines develops and acquires spatial characteristics, evolving through the integration of numerous perceptions.
+This evolution creates unique structures within the modern city context, assigning various meanings to cars as objects.
+Today, while cars exist with spatial integrity in their physical dimensions, they also become integrated with psychological dimensions through various human sensations.

 University: Istanbul Technical University, Faculty of Architecture